unChaz/sci-fi-5e/srd/monsters/monsters.md

 **_Whip_**. _Melee Weapon Attack:_ +14 to hit, reach 30 ft., one target. _Hit:_ 15 (2d6 + 8) slashing damage plus 10 (3d6) fire damage, and the target must succeed on a DC 20 Strength saving throw or be pulled up to 25 feet toward the balor.

 **_Teleport_**.
-The balor magically teleports, along with any equipment it is wearing or carrying, up to 120 feet to an unoccupied space it can see.
+The balor teleports, along with any equipment it is wearing or carrying, up to 120 feet to an unoccupied space it can see.

 ##### Dretch